inet-framework/inet-showcases/_docs/visualizer/radiomediumactivity/index.md

 which correlates with the decrease in signal power as the distance from the transmitter increases.
 The opacity indicates how strong the signal is compared to the maximum power near the transmitter (but not compared to other signals.)
-The blue transmission indicator icons are displayed above nodes when they are transmitting.
-Similarly, the red reception indicators are displayed above them when they are receiving.
-The transmission power and power of the received signal is indicated on the transmission/reception icons in dBW.
-Note that the reception indicator icon is display even when the receiving node cannot receive the transmission correctly.
+The blue signal departure indicator icons are displayed above nodes when they are transmitting.
+Similarly, the red signal arrival indicators are displayed above them when they are receiving.
+The transmission power and power of the received signal is indicated on the signal departure/arrival icons in dBW.
+Note that the signal arrival indicator icon is displayed even when the receiving node cannot receive the transmission correctly.
-(The reception icons are placed above nodes when there is a signal present at the location of the node.
+(The signal arrival icons are placed above nodes when there is a signal present at the location of the node.
 It does not imply that the signal is receivable or that the node attempts reception.
 Basically the icon is displayed above all nodes that use the same radio medium module.)